-- 1. Productions entered in festival may be of any type provided the material presented is appropriate for children. - a.
-Each participating group must inform the Chair of the Theatre for Youth Division if their show contains material that makes it unsuitable for younger audiences.
-As the division is for young audiences, material should be suitable for all ages.
+- Productions entered in festival may be of any type provided the material presented is appropriate for children. - a.
+Each participating group must inform the Chair of the Theatre for Youth Division if their show contains material that makes it unsuitable for younger audiences. - As the division is for young audiences, material should be suitable for all ages. - ii.
 The Chair retains the discretion to refuse to allow unsuitable content to be performed in the festival. - b.
-To be included in year-round resources provided to schools, daycares, and organizations for youth across Mississippi, selections must be original or public domain and participants must sign a media release form; however, this guideline is not mandatory for participation in the TFY festival. - c.
+To be included in year-round resources provided to schools, daycares, and organizations for youth across Mississippi, selections must be original or public domain. - i.
+Participants who are interested in inclusion in this project must sign a media release form. - ii.
+This is not mandatory for participation in the TFY festival. - c.
 Care will be taken to match each show with an appropriate audience. - 2.
-The total length allotted for each individual production will be 30 minutes.
+The total length allotted for each individual performance will be 30 minutes.

-OTHER THEATRE FOR YOUTH PRODUCTION RULES
+THEATRE FOR YOUTH PRODUCTION RULES

-- 1. Each group needs to arrive prepared to set-up and strike their own set. - 2.
+- 1. Each group needs to arrive prepared to set-up and strike their own set.
+Performance groups will be allotted a total of five (5) minutes for both setup and strike. - 2.
 The house will remain open during set-up.
 However, the doors will close and remain closed during the production. - 3.
-Any special requirements (time slots, technical requirements, use of special effects, etc.) must be approved by the Theatre for Youth Division Chair.
+Lighting will be limited to lights up and down with basic wash covering the performance area.
+House lights will remain at least 25 percent intensity throughout performances. - 4.
+All special requests (use of special effects, technical requirements, time slots, etc.) must be approved by the Theatre for Youth Division Chair. - 5.
+Participating groups who do not adhere to the guidelines, rules, and time limits will be ineligible to receive the "Best Play" award but may receive other awards at the discretion of the adjudicators.